 2018 was a year that shook the email marketing industry.
 GDPR came into effect, which forced companies marketing to residents in the European Union to take customer privacy much more seriously.
+And this make it seem like a good time to start affiliate programs.

 There were also several advancements in AI, simplifying data analysis.
 But 2018 is now over, and we’re now well into 2019.
 It’s time to shift our focus to the future and look at what’s going to be big news for the latter half of 2019.